Babe Ruth Autographs and Memorabilia Buying Guide Overview

 When he was alive, Babe Ruth was a prolific signer.
 And while there are still plenty of Babe Ruth autographs available today, demand will always exceed supply.
 Given the high amounts authentic Babe Ruth autographs sell for, it shouldn't be a surprise that he has the distinction of being one of the most forged signatures in sports.

 Below you will find examples of what an authentic Babe Ruth signature autograph looks like.
 This can be used as a first point of reference for determining the legitimacy of Ruth's autographed memorabilia.
 It shouldn't be a substitute for having your items authenticated by a well-respected professional autograph authentication company.
-Some of the trusted sources within the sports memorabilia market include PSA, JSA and MEARS.
-Click on any of the images below to view full size photos.
+Some of the trusted sources within the sports memorabilia market include PSA and JSA.
+Click on any of the images below to view full-size photos.

 Cut Signature Exemplars